CutillasLab/cordial/README.md

   1. Download all files and folders from `https://github.com/iibadshah/cordial` into a local folder named `cordial` (keeping the exact same folder structure and file names)
   2. Open RStudio > File > Open Project > navigate into the `cordial` folder > select `cordial.Rproj`
   3. Run `devtools::install(build = TRUE)`

+## Notes
+`cordial/data/` only contains empty placeholder files, as the actual data are too large to upload to GitHub.